AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-groups/create-and-manage-groups/view-and-manage-a-groups-details.md

 ---
-title: View and manage a group’s details
+title: View and manage a group's details
-description: View and manage a group’s details
+description: View and manage a group's details
 draft: Probably
 ---
-# View and manage a group’s details
+# View and manage a group's details

 You can view and edit the Group Details page for a group or subgroup that you manage.
 This page includes: